 Also the 1728 edition of the celebrated French-English "Royal Dictonary", compiled by the lexicographer Abel Boyer, defines the porte-diner as "a Vessel used to carry in the Dinner to Workmen".

 They were used therefore by relatively humble folk (they are sometimes now referred to as Shepherd's Lunch Pails) and would have been amongst their owner's most prized possessions - occupying the same place as the pewter 'porringer' in Early Modern England.

 As a hardy and highly practical utensil, the form of the porte-dîner changed very little over the centuries.
 The type of model, as here, with Baroque style cherubs faces beneath the loops for the handle, is a form which is especially associated with Burgundy.
 Many of those originating from this region are struck with the touch-mark of the Bouvier family of pewterers, who were active in Clamecy between 1623 and 1881.

-The wear and patina on this particular example, along with the fact that the touch-mark has rubbed to beyond legibility, suggests it is an extremely old one which was regularly in use and which probably passed down through several generations.
+The wear and patina on this particular porte-dîner, along with the fact that the touch-mark has rubbed to beyond legibility, suggests it is an extremely old example which was in regular use and which probably passed down through several generations of a family.

 For a porte-dîner of similar form and of similar dimensions see The Metropolitan Museum of Art 1990.199.9a,b (Gift of Stephen Benjamin, 1990).
 For another with the pewterer's mark of the Bouvier family see Art Institute of Chicago Ref.
 No. 1938.806 (The William Owen Goodman and Erna Sawyer Goodman Collection).